SarahJD3/Avian_Influenza/README.md

 # Avian Influenza Genomics and Phylogenetics Comparison Tool

-This Python program will perfom an analysis that is to be determined potentially including: sequence alignment, blast search, phylogenetic tree construction, and nucleotide and protein comparison.
+This Python program will perform an analysis that is to be determined potentially including: sequence alignment, blast search, phylogenetic tree construction, and nucleotide and protein comparison.
 It may also display an interactive choropleth map.

 ## Features